 For example, the ASTD Infoline "Ensuring Learning Transfer" suggests that managers ask questions immediately after training such as, "What was the most valuable thing you learned?" and, "What help to do you need to implement what you learned?"
 Then, several weeks later, have a planned discussion and ask about whether the training has been applied and if it has helped.
 These simple conversations, consistently conducted, will demonstrate to the learner that the training was important, and also helps validate the manager's investment in the program.

 When designing a virtual and/or blended program, it’s important to get the managers involved early, especially if it’s the first program of that type in your organization.
 If you can get managers to support employees’ learning by means of virtual and blended learning programs, and understand how it can benefit them, the entire organization will profit from those programs.

 If you skip this step, your learning initiative just might experience a failure to launch.

 Here's a way to avoid that dreaded "failure to launch."
-Check out our Blended Learning Design Certificate course and discover how you can earn your Blended Learning Design Badge by clicking on the graphic below.
+Check out our Blended Learning Design team workshop and discover how you can earn your Blended Learning Design Badge by clicking on the graphic below.